Cross-filing: California, 1913-1959

+Movement to abolish

 In 1952, incumbent Republican US Senator William Knowland won the nomination of both parties.
 This marked the low point of post-war Democratic political fortunes in California, and brought into sharp focus the results of cross-filing.
 Though the majority of California voters were registered Democrats, there had only been one Democratic Governor in the 20th century, and Republicans held majorities in both houses of the Legislature and 111 of the 162 elective partisan offices in the state.

 That same year, the Democrats, with funding from oil millionaire Edwin Pauley, filed a ballot initiative to abolish cross-filing.
 In an attempt to defeat this initiative, the Republican-controlled legislature proposed a competing measure, retaining cross-filing, but requiring candidates to list their party affiliation on all ballots.
 The Democratic initiative was defeated and the Republican measure won.
 But thereafter, Republicans running in a Democratic primary would be labeled Republican – a great disadvantage in Democratic districts.
 This marked the beginning of the end of cross-filing.

 1952 also saw the national defeat of Democratic presidential nominee Adlai Stevenson II.
 After the election, Stevenson enthusiasts, most of whom were volunteer activists rather than professional politicians, formed the California Democratic Council (CDC).
 The CDC was a grassroots organization of Democratic clubs, intended to prevent the Republicans from continuing to exploit cross-filing.

-Cross-filing was finally abolished in California in 1959, after the Democrats swept to power in the 1958 election, with Pat Brown becoming the first Democratic Governor since 1942.
+Cross-filing was finally abolished in California in 1959, after the Democrats swept to power in the 1958 election, with Pat Brown becoming the first Democratic Governor since Culbert Olson left office in 1943.

-Cross-filing in Pennsylvania
+Pennsylvania

-Cross-filing is allowed in municipal elections in Pennsylvania, however it is not allowed in national or statewide elections.
+Cross-filing is allowed in municipal elections in Pennsylvania; however, it is not allowed in national or statewide elections.
 It is most commonly used in school board elections and for the election of municipal judges.

 In 2013, Allentown, the third largest city in the state, had its incumbent Democratic mayor, Ed Pawlowski, cross-file for the mayoral election of that year where he defeated an independent challenger.
 This was the first and only time that there was a cross-filed candidate in an Allentown mayoral election.

-There have been severeal efforts to eliminate the practice in the state, mostly from Republican politicians.
-Two attempts where made in 2016 and 2018 by Justin Simmons (R).
+There have been several efforts to eliminate the practice in the state, mostly from Republican politicians.
+Two attempts were made in 2016 and 2018 by Justin Simmons (R).
 The first attempt died in the Pennsylvania House of Representatives.
 The second passed, however, the Pennsylvania State Senate never voted on the bill and it died when the legislative session expired.
 In January 2022 Marci Mustello (R) sponsored another bill that would outlaw the practice.